 My mom called me that growing up.
-Both she and my dad were always against tattoos (you know, the typical story), but she agreed to me getting the mustache if I got that as well, so I got two tattoos that day.
+She and my dad were always against tattoos (you know, the typical story), but she agreed to me getting the mustache if I got that, so I got two tattoos that day.

 Slavo has about ten tattoos now…and counting.

 I got the “entertainer” tattoo on the opposite arm from the mustache, and I don’t plan on getting any more around it.
-I want to keep it a special tattoo just for my mom.
+I want to keep it special—just for my mom.
 It’s my most meaningful one.

-The mustache didn’t mean anything at the time either, but it does now.
-It’s actually responsible for helping me meet my girlfriend.
-We met at a bar and she came up to me and tried to rub it off my elbow by licking her thumb.
+The mustache didn’t mean anything then either, but it does now.
+It’s responsible for helping me meet my girlfriend.
+We met at a bar, and she approached me and tried to rub it off my elbow by licking her thumb.
 It was really funny.
 We’ve been together now for three years.

 Slavo is originally from Florida but moved to New York to pursue his music career after completing a year at Stetson University.
-It was that big move that got him into ink to begin with.
+That big move got him into ink.

-Moving up here and being more immersed in music, I’d see so many artists use tattoos to express their creativity.
+Moving to New York and being more immersed in music, I’d see so many artists use tattoos to express their creativity.
 It’s like seeing a different story on everyone’s body.

 He’s now looking forward to the next leg of his professional journey—moving to L.A.

-I’m a very extroverted person but music gives me time to be introverted.
+I’m very extroverted, but music gives me time to be introverted.
 I’m often just sitting in front of the computer, just me and the music, as corny as that sounds.
 It’s cathartic and relaxing to me.
 I genuinely love and feel very fortunate to be able to do that every day.

-His most recent tattoo from Cortni is of an airplane, representative of his duo.
+His most recent tattoo is of an airplane, representative of his duo.

-Eventually, Slavo wants to add to his “mustache arm,” turn it into a full sleeve, maybe even get a rib tattoo, as well.
-And with his career taking off full throttle, he’ll likely have a ton of more sittings with Cortni on the books.
+Eventually, Slavo wants to add to his “mustache arm,” and turn it into a full sleeve, maybe even get a rib tattoo.
+And with his career taking off full throttle, he’ll likely have a ton more sittings at H&H.